priyulp/Ekart/README.md

-# Spring Boot Shopping Cart Web App edited by Burlapriyanka
+# Spring Boot Shopping Cart Web App edited by BurlaPriyanka

 ## About